arthurwolf/llmi/README.md

 <wikipedia page="Ethylenetetracarboxylic_acid"></wikipedia>
 ```

+(note, here Wikipedia is used as an example, but other sources could be used, and this could be significantly improved, for example adding information to the context until its maximum length is reached, which would enable the model/system to reach it's "maximum ability to get extra info").

 Now, **before** the LLM keeps generating the tokens after this tag, the system would "interpret" the tag, by filling it with the content of the Wikipedia page.

 This means the context of the LLM would , as soon as it hits `</wikipedia>`, become: